 3. Promote innovation.

-Small and diverse businesses often need all of their resources to operate at their current, sustainable level with nothing left over for growth and innovation.
-A supplier development program can provide much-needed additional support—whether it’s through education, mentoring, access to networks, access to capital, or all of the above—that allows a supplier the freedom to pursue new products and solutions.
+We know small and diverse businesses are leaders in innovation, but often after that initial breakthrough product, they need all of their resources to operate at their current, sustainable level.
+A supplier development program can provide much-needed additional support—such as education, mentoring, access to networks, access to capital, or all of the above—which allow a supplier the freedom to pursue new products and solutions.

 By investing in the success of your diverse suppliers and giving them opportunities to collaborate, you’ll help grow your channels and sources.
 More supplier channels ultimately mean more companies competing for your business—and more options to choose from.
 With more options available, you can be more selective in your procurement decisions, receiving the best possible product and value.

-By investing in the development of your diverse suppliers, you’ll also drive job creation and economic growth opportunities for local businesses and families.
-Along with boosting brand perception, creating more jobs strengthens the economy, which leads to more sourcing options for your organization down the line.
+When you invest in the development of your diverse suppliers, you’ll also drive job creation and economic growth opportunities in the communities where they are located.
+Creating more jobs strengthens the economy, which leads to more sourcing options and a stronger consumer base for your organization down the line.